-Note: Starting in version 2020.4.1, you can now create and edit flows in Tableau Server and Tableau Online.
+Note: Starting in version 2020.4.1, you can now create and edit flows in Tableau Server and Tableau Cloud.
 The content in this topic applies to all platforms, unless specifically noted.
-For more information about authoring flows on the web, see Tableau Prep on the Web in the Tableau Server(Link opens in a new window) and Tableau Online(Link opens in a new window) help.
+For more information about authoring flows on the web, see Tableau Prep on the Web in the Tableau Server(Link opens in a new window) and Tableau Cloud(Link opens in a new window) help.

 Tableau Prep provides various options that you can use to filter your data.
 For example, use Keep Only or Exclude to do one-click filtering on a specific value for a field in a profile card, data grid or results card, or select from a variety of filter options for more complex filtering needs.
 You can also keep or remove entire fields.